MeijiTian/MoCo-INR/README.md

 ### MoCo-INR

-This is the official code repository of our work "Unsupervised Motion-Compensated Decomposition for Cardiac MRI Reconstruction via Neural Representation"
+This is the official code repository of our work "**Unsupervised Motion-Compensated Decomposition for Cardiac MRI Reconstruction via Neural Representation**" accepcted by AAAI 2026.

 ---